hannahpatellis/videorepo/README.md

 ## What is VideoRepo?

 I am technical bootcamp instructor and have been in the classroom for about 2.5 years.
 I have amassed quite a collection of lectures and supplementary videos and wanted a way to share them all with current and former students.
-So in turn, I build this online video repository where videos are stored in a Mongo databased and displayed easily and with filter abilities.
+So in turn, I build this online video repository where videos are stored in a Mongo database and displayed easily and with filter capabilities.
 All protected by a password, so only valid students and faculty can get access.

 ### VideoRepo Frontend